ROCm/gpufort/python/gpufort/translator/implementation_details.md

   threadblock.
 A threadblock is always processed on the same CU/SMP.

 * Flow control constructs like if constructs may mask out individual vector lanes in a wavefront.
-In this case, the masked out lanes will perform as many no-operations as the masked in lanes perform meaningful computations.
+In this case, the masked-out lanes will perform as many no-operations as the masked-in lanes perform meaningful computations.
 This happens per branch of an if or switch-case construct that results in masking out certain vector lanes of a wavefront.
   In other words, it is pointless to try to spare certain lanes from computations.